-Prince: Music Recorded By Iconic ‘Purple Rain’ Singer Rumored To Made Widely Available Online
+Prince: Music Recorded By Iconic ‘Purple Rain’ Singer Rumored To Be Made Widely Available Online

 The timeless music left behind by the one and only Prince will finally be legally available on the world wide web.

-Following whispers on Monday that mentioned the possibility of an end to the Purple Rain star’s long-standing block of his keeping his tunes out of the reach of online listeners, a music insider confirmed to the New York Post that many of the works the singer recorded during his days at Warner Music Group would be making their online debut on February 12, 2017, the same night of the 59th Annual Grammy Awards, via streaming services such as Apple Music and Spotify.
+Following whispers on Monday that mentioned the possibility of an end to the Purple Rain star’s long-standing block of his keeping his tunes out of the reach of online listeners, a music insider confirmed to the New York Post that many of the works the singer recorded during his days at Warner Music Group would be making their online debut on February 12, 2017, the same night as the 59th Annual Grammy Awards.

-“Prince’s Warner Music Group albums will stream on Apple, Spotify, Pandora, Google Play, Deezer and other outlets,” the report states.
+“Prince’s Warner Music Group albums will stream on Apple, Spotify, Pandora, Google Play, Deezer, and other outlets,” the report states.

 Prince’s music is coming to streaming services February 12 https://t.co/cteuPiqySI pic.twitter.com/sqQdtXNvGz